Buy our dog digital book bundle and prevent common accidents.

 Does your dog have to let you know about any and every person or animal that passes by your home?
 Does your dog bark at strangers?

-There are many reasons a dog barks, and we call this kind of barking "alert" barking or territorial barking – something that we humans originally preferred dogs to do, and we bred for it in the domestication process.
+There are many reasons a dog barks, and we call this kind of barking "alert" or territorial barking – something that we humans originally preferred dogs to do, and we bred for it in the domestication process.

 I personally prefer that my dog bark once or twice to let me know that someone is approaching my door.